 Ice Skating in Yosemite: Remember the scene in “A Charlie Brown Christmas” where, led by Snoopy, the children strapped on their ice skates and enjoyed a carefree afternoon in the snow?
-Well, it’s time to get in touch with your inner Peppermint Patty and enjoy amazing views of Half Dome from the Yosemite skating rink, which is now located in eastern Half Dome Village.
-Surrounded by outdoor fire pits, this is the perfect spot for children and grown-ups alike to recall simpler times while getting in a healthy workout.
+Well, it’s time to get in touch with your inner Peppermint Patty and enjoy amazing views of Half Dome from the Yosemite skating rink, which is located in Curry Village.
+This is the perfect spot for children and grown-ups alike to recall simpler times while getting in a healthy workout.

 Yosemite Winter Hikes: Sure, there’s often snow in the winter in Yosemite, but it doesn’t stop dedicated hikers from taking to the gorgeous trails around the region.
 We’ve compiled this list of the top six winter hikes in Yosemite, including an easy walk to lower Yosemite falls and a more challenging hike around Chilnualna Falls.